 You fill it up with oil and start slicing down those branches.
 After you are done, you store the pole saw away.

-Few days have passed, and you notice that there is oil beneath your pole saw.
+A few days have passed, and you notice that there is oil beneath your pole saw.
 You check your oil tank, and it’s empty.
-Yep, your craftsman pole saw is leaking oil.
+Yep, your craftsman pole saw leaking oil.

 Don’t start panicking because we will be showing you how you can identify where the oil is leaking from and how you can solve the leakage.
 So, without wasting any more time, let’s start.

 How To Fix Craftsman Pole Saw Leaking Oil?
 Explained